 If you adhere to the rules on this page, then you will be using rat poison responsibly, whilst keeping the success rate high.

-If you are suffering from a rat problem, or it is something that you regularly suffer from, then you should address it by sealing up common rat entry points to your property.
-If rats cannot get in, then you won’t have a rat problem in your home!
+If you are suffering from a rat problem, or it is something you regularly suffer from, then you should address it by sealing up common rat entry points to your property.
+If rats cannot get in, you won’t have a rat problem in your home!